 \section{Abstract}

-Decentralized algorithms solve multi-agent problems over a connected network, where the information can only be exchanged with accessible neighbors.
-Though there exist several decentralized optimization algorithms, there are still gaps in convergence conditions and rates between decentralized algorithms and centralized ones.
-In this paper, we fill some gaps by considering two decentralized consensus algorithms: EXTRA and NIDS.
-Both algorithms converge linearly with strongly convex functions.
-We will answer two questions regarding both algorithms. what are the optimal upper bounds for their stepsizes?
+Decentralized algorithms solve multi-agent problems over a connected network, where the information can only be exchanged with the accessible neighbors.
+Though there exist several decentralized optimization algorithms, there are still gaps in convergence conditions and rates between decentralized and centralized algorithms.
+In this paper, we fill some gaps by considering two decentralized algorithms: EXTRA and NIDS.
+They both converge linearly with strongly convex objective functions.
+We will answer two questions regarding them.
+What are the optimal upper bounds for their stepsizes?
 Do decentralized algorithms require more properties on the functions for linear convergence than centralized ones?
-More specifically, we relax the required conditions for linear convergence for both algorithms.
-For EXTRA, we show that the stepsize is in order of $O(\frac{1}{L})$ ($L$ is the Lipschitz constant of the gradient of the functions), which is comparable to that of centralized algorithms, though the upper bound is still smaller than that of centralized ones.
-For NIDS, we show that the upper bound of the stepsize is the same as that of centralized ones, and it does not depend on the network.
-In addition, we relax the requirement for the functions and the mixing matrix, which reflects the topology of the network.
-As far as we know, we provide the linear convergence results for both algorithms under the weakest conditions.
+More specifically, we relax the required conditions for linear convergence of both algorithms.
+For EXTRA, we show that the stepsize is comparable to that of centralized algorithms.
+For NIDS, the upper bound of the stepsize is shown to be exactly the same as the centralized ones.
+In addition, we relax the requirement for the objective functions and the mixing matrices.
+We provide the linear convergence results for both algorithms under the weakest conditions.